felixfontein/acme-certificate/README.md

 With this config, you can run `ansible-playbook sample-playbook.yml -t issue-tls-certs` or `ansible-playbook sample-playbook.yml -t issue-tls-certs-newkey` without any config change, and you will be issued new or renewed TLS/SSL certificates.

+## Using the generated files for webserver configuration

+Let's assume you created TLS keys for `www.example.com`.
+You have to copy the relevant files to your webserver.
+The ansible role created the following files:

+  * `keys/www.example.com.key`: this is the private key for the certificate.
+Ensure nobody can access it.
+  * `keys/www.example.com.pem`: this is the certificate itself.
+  * `keys/www.example.com-chain.pem`: this is the intermediate certificate(s) needed for a trust path.
+  * `keys/www.example.com.cnf`: this is an OpenSSL configuration file used to create the Certificate Signing Request.
+You can safely delete it.
+  * `keys/www.example.com.csr`: this is the Certificate Signing Request used to obtain the certificate.
+You can safely delete it.
+  * `keys/www.example.com-fullchain.pem`: this is the certificate combined with the intermediate certificate(s).
+  * `keys/www.example.com-rootchain.pem`: this is the intermediate certificate(s) combined with
+    the root certificate.
+You might need this for OCSP stapling.
+  * `keys/www.example.com-root.pem`: this is the root certificate of Let's Encrypt.

+For configuring your webserver, you need the private key (`keys/www.example.com.key`), and either the certificate with intermediate certificate(s) combined in one file (`keys/www.example.com-fullchain.pem`), or the certificate and the intermediate certificate(s) as two separate files (`keys/www.example.com.pem` and `keys/www.example.com-chain.pem`).
+If you want to use [OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling), you will also need `keys/www.example.com-rootchain.pem`.

+To get these files onto your web server, you should extend your ansible role for configuring the webserver to copy them.
+This could be done as follows:

+    - name: copy private keys
+      copy: src=keys/{{ item }} dest=/etc/ssl/private/ owner=root group=root mode=0400
+      with_items:
+      - www.example.com.key
+      notify: reload webserver

+    - name: copy certificates
+      copy: src=keys/{{ item }} dest=/etc/ssl/server-certs/ owner=root group=root mode=0444
+      with_items:
+      - www.example.com-rootchain.pem
+      - www.example.com-fullchain.pem
+      - www.example.com.pem
+      notify: reload webserver

+The webserver configuration could look as follows (for nginx):

+    server {
+        listen www.example.com:443 ssl;
+        listen [::]:443 ssl;
+        server_name www.example.com;

+        ssl_protocols TLSv1.2 TLSv1;
+        ssl_prefer_server_ciphers on;
+        ssl_ciphers "-ALL !ADH !aNULL !EXP !EXPORT40 !EXPORT56 !RC4 !3DES !eNULL !NULL !DES !MD5 !LOW ECDHE-ECDSA-AES256-GCM-SHA384 ECDHE-RSA-AES256-GCM-SHA384 DHE-RSA-AES256-GCM-SHA384 ECDHE-ECDSA-AES256-SHA384 ECDHE-RSA-AES256-SHA384 DHE-RSA-AES256-SHA256 ECDHE-ECDSA-AES256-SHA ECDHE-RSA-AES256-SHA DHE-RSA-AES256-SHA";

+        ssl_certificate /etc/ssl/server-certs/www.example.com-fullchain.pem;
+        ssl_certificate_key /etc/ssl/private/www.example.com.key;

+        resolver 8.8.8.8 8.8.4.4 valid=300s; # using Google DNS servers; add your hoster's
+        resolver_timeout 10s;

+        ssl_stapling on;
+        ssl_stapling_verify on;
+        ssl_trusted_certificate /etc/ssl/server-certs/www.example.com-rootchain.pem;

+        ssl_session_cache shared:SSL:50m;
+        ssl_session_timeout 5m;

+        charset utf-8;

+        access_log  /var/log/nginx/www.example.com.log combined;
+        error_log  /var/log/nginx/www.example.com.log error;

+        add_header Strict-Transport-Security "max-age=3155760000;";

+        location / {
+            root   /var/www/www.example.com;
+            index  index.html;
+        }
+    }